The SEN Register

 The school would receive the SEN information and review the individual needs of the child.
 This may mean that the child needs an SEN Support plan and is placed on the SEN Register.

 For some children, the support they need will be delivered at universal level (eg by differentiation by the specialist subject teacher) and a Pupil passport, summarising the specific differentiation approaches required would be offered.
-They would not be placed on the school SEN register unless specific targeted support was required over a sustained period of time.

 A few children will not need either a Pupil passport or SEN Support plan and will, therefore, not be placed on the SEN Register.